NordicESMhub/climate-data-tutorial/_episodes/01-introduction.md

 There are many types of numerical climate models which differ by their complexity and coupling between various components (from more or less simplified atmosphere only models, to models where the atmosphere is coupled with land and/or ocean, and now full Earth system models including biogeochemistry, hydrology, land use, etc.).

 <img src="../fig/ClimateModelsEvolution.gif">
 (from https://www.giss.nasa.gov) As computing power has increased since the 1970s, so has the complexity of the computer models used to simulate Earth's climate.
-Most of the time indicual components are developed separately and later coupled into more complex and comprehensive models which are then finely "tunned" so that the result is in line with the observed climate.
+Most of the time individual components are developed separately and later coupled into more complex and comprehensive models which are then finely "tunned" so that the result is in line with the observed climate.

 The models broadly fall into these categories:
 * Global/General Climate/Circulation Models (GCM) and Earth System Models (ESM), which simulate the climate of the entire planete (generally with a coarse spatial resolution);